AriellaGoldman/FoodFlip/README.md

 QC and Aggregation

 Sample input and output are included in the fake data csv, and the code for it is handled by Wordpress.
+Note that we are not handing in separate deliverables for sample input/output for QC and sample input/output for aggregation because Wordpress takes care of the things for us.
 This is done using the DW Question and Answer plugin which allows submitting questions and answers